forloopcowboy

 Shipped under audit, under deadline, and occasionally under satellite passes.

-Founding-team engineer on Lighthouse — a clinical-trial supply-planning platform modernizing a legacy Java stack.
+3. Software engineer on the team that built Lighthouse — a clinical-trial supply-planning platform modernizing a legacy Java stack.